 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not offer wifi capability.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the 1200D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1200D was succeeded by the Canon 1300D.
+Both the 1200D and the 80D have been discontinued, but can regularly be found used on eBay.
+The 1200D was replaced by the Canon 1300D, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1200D Manual (free pdf) or the online Canon 80D Manual.

 So what is the bottom line?
 Is the Canon 1200D better than the Canon 80D or vice versa?
 The listing below highlights the relative strengths of the two models.